Ficool

 "I need to report this immediately."

 "Ivan!
-Ivan!" he shouted, the sound weak and distant under the artifact's power.
+Ivan!" he shouted, the sound weak and distant under the veil's power.

 The door creaked open behind him.